fineanmol/plant-tree/README.md

-🎄 Updated on Sun, 23 Feb 2025 21:50:46 GMT
+🌱 Updated on Mon, 24 Feb 2025 10:20:52 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Perfection is achieved when there is nothing left to take away."